Combating Client Dropout in Federated Learning via Friend Model Substitution: Related Work

 Client dropout is related to the ``straggler'' issue in FL, which is caused by the delayed local model uploading by some clients.
-Existing solutions to the straggler issue can be categorized into the following three types: doing nothing but waiting \cite{mcmahan2017communication}, allowing clients to upload their local models asynchronously to the server \cite{wu2020safa, li2019asynchronous, xie2019asynchronous, chen2020asynchronous}, and using the stored last updates of the inactive clients to join aggregation \cite{yan2020distributed, gu2021fast}.
+Existing solutions to the straggler issue can be categorized into the following three types: doing nothing but waiting \cite{mcmahan2017communication}, allowing clients to upload their local models asynchronously to the server \cite{wu2020safa, li2019asynchronous, xie2019asynchronous, chen2020asynchronous}, and using the stored last updates of the inactive clients to join the model aggregation \cite{yan2020distributed, gu2021fast}.
 A straggler-resilient FL is proposed in \cite{reisizadeh2020straggler} that incorporates statistical characteristics of the clients' data to adaptively select clients.
-Client dropout is a more serious problem than stragglers because dropout clients simply have nothing to upload in the current round and can remain unavailable for a relatively long time period and hence, existing solutions for stragglers do not work well.
+Some other recent works \cite{ruan2021towards, yang2022anarchic} studied FL with flexible client participation where client dropout is part of the considered scenario and provided general convergence analysis.
+However, unlike our paper, these works \cite{ruan2021towards, yang2022anarchic} do not propose mitigation schemes for client dropout.

+Our proposed algorithm exploits client similarity for model substitution, which is related to clustered FL \cite{ghosh2020efficient, ruan2022fedsoft, dennis2021heterogeneity} which clusters clients with similar data distributions into the same group.
+However, our algorithm has a very different motivation and objective.
+Moreover, our algorithm only requires computing pair-wise similarity, which can be computed easily on the server, whereas clustered FL needs to identify a set of clients belonging to the same cluster, which incurs much higher computation and communication overhead.